MontagueM/Charm/README.md

 - Entity names where possible.
 - Music, dialogue, directives viewing and playback.

+### Some tricks

+* Middle click tabs to close them.
+* In a packages view, you can type in any hash and it will take you to it.
+No need to look through all the packages.

 ## Reporting issues

 If you experience any issue, you can register an issue in this repository.
 If the program has crashed, it is extremely valuable to provide the charm.log file.